BigDataBiology/GMGC-mapper/docs/output.md

 There are five columns in the file.

 - `query_name`: the name/id of the input gene
-- `gene_id`: the Unigene with the best score in the GMGC
+- `unigene_id`: the Unigene with the best score in the GMGC
 - `align_category: there are four different classes of alignment (see below)
 - `gene_dna`: the DNA sequence of the best hit in GMGC
 - `gene_protein`: the protein sequence of the best hit in GMGC